Skip to main content

 OutputAction plan and follow-upDefect record

-Problem reports follow a 5-step process that guides you through the A3 methodology.
-Each step builds on the previous one to ensure comprehensive problem analysis.
+Rock reports follow a 5-step process that guides you through the A3 methodology.
+Each step builds on the previous one to ensure comprehensive rock analysis.

 The 5-Step Process